Modular House Costs: Price Range and Money-Saving Tips

 High-end residences, custom designs, and exceptional comfort: $2,500-$2,500 per square meter and above, suitable for high-end needs, including comprehensive customization, luxurious finishes, and high-quality amenities.

-The price of UVO prefabricated houses is influenced by various factors, including the structure, materials, size, and level of finish.
-The following is an analysis of prefabricated house prices for different room sizes, based on UVO's typical price ranges:
+The price of modular houses is influenced by various factors, including the structure, materials, size, and level of finish.
+The following is an analysis prices for different room sizes, based on UVO's typical price ranges:

 One-bedroom: These units cost approximately $200 more than the base price.
 These units are simpler in design, such as small houses with lightweight steel structures.
 These units are relatively small and suitable for single occupants or temporary residences.